libktx/ktx/freetype/README.md

 ### Guide

-This module consists of the following functions:
+This module consists of the following utilities:

 * Extension method `AssetManager.registerFreeTypeFontLoaders` allows to register all loaders required to load FreeType font assets.
 It should be called right after constructing a `AssetManager` instance and before loading any assets.